Throw everything you knew about types of painting styles and techniques; because there is a new sheriff in town.

 The Pointillism art movement was a branch of the post-Impressionist art style.
 Its name was derived as a mockery by the critics.

-This painting style consisted of a series of small, unique dots that were painted adjacent to each other to create an image.
+This portrait style consisted of a series of small, unique dots that were painted adjacent to each other to create an image.

 Just like the pixels in modern computers.